Undid-Iridium-SCPSL/KeyCardPermissions/README.md

 Door_Config : false <=== What is default, and what you need to set

-Option 3 is if you want a simplistic solution, I will provide logic so that doors just accept certain cards.
+Option 3 is if you want a simplistic solution, I considerd providing logic so that doors just accept certain cards.
 Cheaper than option 2 but more prone to breaking with newer changes, door changes, etc. I would say this is middle ground option
 Spawn_Config : false <=== What is default, and what you need to set